 About Judah

-Judah is a male German Shepherd about 23 years old.
+Judah is a male German Shepherd over 23 years old.
 Carefully selected as a great representative of his breed, Michelle decided to make him part of their program.
 Michelle has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Great level